Dwebs911/TechComA3Group/README.md

 To call using multiple parameters:
 >  **https://api.manitoba.ca/Ginfo/param1/param2/param3**

 GenericInfo can take any parameter and will return various generic facts about the location if found.
-If no location is found it will return generic information about all cities in Manitoba.
-Some information can be more detailed such as nearby stores and other will be more vague and reference the city that the location is in.
+If no location is specified it will return generic information about all cities in Manitoba.
 When using multiple parameters the information for the most specific one will be used.

 #### Parameters
 - City (String) The City parameter is used to specify the location of a city that you want to obtain the information of. **Optional**